YosysHQ/yosys/docs/source/getting_started/typical_phases.rst

     proc_clean      # if all went fine, this should remove all the processes

 Many commands can not operate on modules with "processess" in them.
-Usually a call to ``proc`` is the first command in the actual synthesis procedure after design elaboration.
+Usually a call to :cmd:ref:`proc` is the first command in the actual synthesis procedure after design elaboration.

 Example
 ^^^^^^^